 After the Great Schism of 1054, both churches became stricter, and celibacy was enforced again.
 Clerical marriages were prohibited at the First Council of the Lateran in 1123.
 These marriages became common again during the Protestant Reformation, as Martin Luther himself was married to Katharina von Bora.

 While homosexuality was a “hot topic” during the Middle Ages, attention was usually focused on men.
-There is very little mention of female homosexuality.
-One of the few medieval laws that specifically targets lesbianism comes from the mid-13th-century French treatise Li Livres de jostice et de plet (The Book of Justice and of Pleas).
-Female sodomy receives a similar punishment to its male counterpart: mutilation for the first two offenses and burning for the third.
+Consequently, there is very little mention of female homosexuality.
+One of the few medieval laws that specifically target lesbianism comes from the mid-13th-century French treatise Li Livres de jostice et de plet (The Book of Justice and of Pleas).
+Female sodomy received a similar punishment to its male counterpart: mutilation for the first two offenses and burning for the third.

 Lesbianism was regarded as a medical problem brought on by one of two disorders: The first came from the ancient Greek physician Galen, who advised that lack of sex would cause a seed buildup in women’s wombs.
 The treatment involved an orgasm, generally brought on by a midwife with a hot poultice.
 The other condition was called “ragadia of the womb.”
 It was believed that women could develop penis-like protuberances outside their vaginas, which would make them want to have sex with other women.

 4 They Used Sex Toys